RHINOS WITHOUT BORDERS

 A story of Hope for Rhinos.

-Leading conservation and tourism companies Great Plains Conservation, with co-founders Dereck and Beverly Joubert, award-winning filmmakers, conservationists, and National Geographic Explorers-in-Residence and AndBeyond have teamed up to undertake a relocation of rhinos on a magnitude never done before – 100 rhino will be moved from South Africa to Botswana by mid 2015, this relocation operation will take place with an assertive and elaborate anti-poaching force and strong commitment to save this species.
+Leading conservation and tourism companies Great Plains Conservation, with co-founders Dereck and Beverly Joubert, award-winning filmmakers, conservationists, and National Geographic Explorers-in-Residence and AndBeyond have teamed up to undertake a relocation of rhinos on a magnitude never done before – 100 rhino will be moved from South Africa to Botswana, this relocation operation will take place with an assertive and elaborate anti-poaching force and strong commitment to save this species.
 This initiative is about taking rhinos from existing, high density populations which are attracting more and more poaching, and releasing them into the wild within a country that has low densities of rhino and the best anti- poaching record on the continent.
 It also secures rhino breeding diversity and provides a nucleus of stock in a different location.

 The estimated cost to move one rhino from South Africa is USD 45 000.
 The fundraising is focused on fundraising specifically for the travel part of the initiative.

-Post release assistance will be given to the Botswana authorities to secure and monitor the rhino.
+Post release assistance has be given to the Botswana authorities to secure and monitor the rhino.
 The initiative will work with top experts in rhino antipoaching, together with some of the best minds in technology and security, as well as in conjunction with the Botswana Defense Force and Ministry of Environment.

 The communities are the eyes and ears on the ground and the project aim to make the citizens of Botswana partners in protecting their national resource.